How we build credit intelligence from public records.

 Scores are mapped to labels: 90+ A+, 80–89 A, 70–79 B+, 60–69 B, 50–59 C, 30–49 D, < 30 F.

-4. Altman Z-Score adapted for emerging markets
+4. Altman Z-Score for private companies

 For private companies, we use the Altman Z' formula: Z' = 0.717 · WC/TA + 0.847 · RE/TA + 3.107 · EBIT/TA + 0.420 · BV(E)/TL + 0.998 · Sales/TA.
 Zones: Z' > 2.9 = safe, 1.23–2.9 = grey, < 1.23 = distress.
 We flag distress with critical severity in the risk-signals section of the company profile.